 Whenever anyone asks me what I love the most about living in Italy my answer, without hesitation is always: Aperitivo.
-Now, obviously, my reasons for loving this country goes way beyond just an early evening drink, but without blabbering on about all I love, aperitivo sums it up perfectly.
+Now, obviously, my reasons for loving this country go way beyond just an early evening drink, but without blabbering on about all I love, the tradition of an Italian aperitivo sums it up perfectly.

 So what is aperitivo?
 Just the Italian version of Happy Hour, right?
 Not exactly.
 Aperitivo, or as some may call it “apericena” is the event of sharing a (usually alcoholic) drink and some food, in the few hours before dinner, about 4 pm to 10 pm.
 An evening aperitivo is both a way to wind down from the day, as well as open up your appetite for dinner.
 That may sound similar to Happy Hour, but what changes is the ambiance, and feeling behind it.

 Aperitivo is not just another excuse to drink.
 Rather, aperitivo is the perfect moment of the day to be completely present, to look around and appreciate your city, and the friends (or strangers!) you may be sharing this moment with.
 That is what I love about aperitivo, it’s a moment of pure bliss, surrounded by a gorgeous piazza, a quiet side street, a traditional old bar, or a modern take with a DJ.
 No matter the surroundings it always shows the many faces of Italy.